Occupant Handbook - 3.0 Occupancy in your residential housing unit

 3.2.12 Soil excavation (call before you dig)

-The Occupant of Record must contact their local service providers (hydro, gas, cable, telephone, and water and sewage) to ensure there are no underground services where they are planning to dig.
+The Occupant must contact their local service providers (hydro, gas, cable, telephone, and water and sewage) to ensure there are no underground services where they are planning to dig.
 While the work is ongoing, the excavation area cannot be left unprotected as it creates a safety hazard.
 Any open excavation site is required to be covered with a brightly coloured and properly secured tarp.
 Occupants are prohibited from transporting excavated soils offsite.

 3.2.13 Electric vehicle charging services